 The earlier these issues are dealt with, the fewer puzzles to solve on D-Day.
 The cutover date itself is subject to debate.
 Even more important than technical readiness, it depends on business cycles which absolutely must be considered.
 Is the best time to go live at the beginning of a fiscal year or during a slow period?

-- Give business units adequate time for data conversion
+2 – Give business units adequate time for data conversion

 In the case of billing, a key question to ask is whether the entire billing archive is to be converted, or only a section of it?
 If only a section, should the legacy system be kept?
-If so, for how long and who will have access to it?
+If so, for how long?
+Who will have access to it?
 Finally, data conversion raises a myriad of questions that require considered thought on change management and often result in user training or, at least, well-targeted communications.

-- Draft a comprehensive cutover plan
+3 – Draft a comprehensive cutover plan

-- Test the deployment plan
+4 – Test the deployment plan

 In anticipation of the deployment, it is important to perform simulation exercises.
 A bit like a dress rehearsal before opening night, all steps in the plan are reviewed with the involved teams during meetings and before using a test environment.
 This way, no step is overlooked and outcomes are known.

-- Be ready on D-Day
+5 – Strategic Planning: Be ready on D-Day